Baker Wildcats

 The Baker Wildcats are the athletic teams that represent Baker University, located in Baldwin City, Kansas, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as a founding member of the Heart of America Athletic Conference (HAAC) since its inception in the 1971–72 academic year.
 The Wildcats previously competed in the Kansas Collegiate Athletic Conference (KCAC) from 1902–03 to 1970–71.

 Varsity teams

 Baker competes in 23 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, tennis, track & field and wrestling; while women's sports include basketball, bowling, cross country, golf, soccer, softball, tennis, track & field, volleyball and wrestling; and co-ed sports includes cheerleading, dance and eSports.

+Baseball

+The Wildcat baseball team won the 1993 HAAC championship.
+The program boasts wins against all three of Kansas's NCAA Division I baseball teams.
+Its most recent success came against Kansas, when the Wildcats beat the Jayhawks three times from 1998 to 2003, including back-to-back meetings in 1998 and 1999; the 7-4 victory in 2003 came during the Jayhawks' first season under head coach Ritch Price, who went on to lead Kansas to three NCAA tournaments in a 20-season tenure.
+Baker last defeated Kansas State on K-State's opening day in 1980.
+(At the time, K-State was led by third-year head coach Dave Baker.)
+Baker's most even series overall is against Wichita State (who leads 12-7 all-time), but Baker has not defeated the Shockers since 1916.

 Colors

 They have only one official color: cadmium orange.
 The only other school in the country to have orange as their only official color is Syracuse University.